umbraco/UmbracoDocs/Add-ons/Umbraco-Plumber/Workflow-Content-App/index.md

 ---
-meta.Title: "Umbraco Plumber Content App" meta.Description: "Information about using the Content app with Umbraco Plumber"
+meta.Title: "Umbraco Plumber Content App"
+description: "Information about using the Content app with Umbraco Plumber"
 versionFrom: 8.0.0
 versionTo: 10.0.0
 ---